 Our Class B common stock has 16.5 votes per share, and our Class A common stock, which is the stock we are selling in this offering, has one vote per share.
+As of January 25, 2023, there are 1,000,000 shares of our Class B Common Stock outstanding, representing % of our total voting securities outstanding.
 Following this offering, holders of all of the issued and outstanding shares of our Class B common stock, will own shares representing approximately % of the voting power of our outstanding capital stock following this offering.
+Such Class B holders shall continue to have voting control until they hold under % of the voting power of our outstanding capital stock, or shares of Class B common stock.
 In addition, because of the 16.5-to-1 voting ratio between our Class B common stock and Class A common stock, the holders of our Class B common stock could continue to control a majority of the combined voting power of our common stock and therefore control all matters submitted to our stockholders for approval until converted by our Class B common stockholders.
 This concentrated control may limit or preclude your ability to influence corporate matters for the foreseeable future, including the election of directors, amendments of our organizational documents and any merger, consolidation, sale of all or substantially all of our assets or other major corporate transactions requiring stockholder approval.
 In addition, this concentrated control may prevent or discourage unsolicited acquisition proposals or offers for our capital stock that you may feel are in your best interest as one of our stockholders.
 As a result, such concentrated control may adversely affect the market price of our Class A common stock.